 Change the first paragraph as follows

-This element is placed in a Probe Request frame to request that the responding STA include the requested information in the Probe Response frame.
+This element is placed in a Probe Request frame or Information Request frame to request that the responding STA include the requested information in the Probe Response frame or Information Response frame, respectively.
 The format of the element is as shown in Figure 8-132 (Request element).

 Change the third paragraph as follows

-The Requested Element IDs are the list of elements that are requested to be included in the Probe Response frame.
+The Requested Element IDs are the list of elements that are requested to be included in the Probe Response frame or Information Response frame.
 The Requested Element IDs are listed in order of increasing element ID.

 8.6.22.2 Announce frame format